StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/ingress.md

 # Configure Ingress

 The StackState Helm chart exposes an `ingress` section in its values.
-By default ingress is disabled.
+By default, ingress is disabled.

 We give an example here for how to configure an nginx-ingress controller with TLS encryption enabled.
 Setting up the controller itself and the certificates is beyond the scope of this document.